bootique/bootique-aws/README.md

 private S3Client s3Client;
 ```

+Bootique configuration support explicit credentials (including a "temporary" variety), and reading configuration
-AWS client library has its own
+profiles.
+At the same time, AWS library has its own
 [credential provider chain](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html) that
-attempts to load credentials from various sources (env vars, system properties, profile files, etc.).
-It is disabled
+attempts to load credentials in turn from various sources (env vars, system properties, profile files, etc.).
+It is
-by default in Bootique to avoid unexpected interactions between the app and the environment (e.g. a misconfigured unit
+disabled by default in Bootique to avoid unexpected interactions between the app and the environment.
+But it can be
-test messing up a production cluster).
-But it can be turned on explicitly, either as a whole, or piecemeal:
+turned on either all at once:
 ```java
 // turn on the entire default provider chain AwsModule.extend(binder).addAwsCredentialsProviderChain();
 ```
+or piecemeal:

 ```java
 // turn on one or more credential providers individually